Bitcoin As An Asset Class

-Bitcoin's price broke the $5000 threshold this week.
+Bitcoin's price broke the $5,000 threshold this week.
 Since the start of this year, the 'cryptocurrency', as some like to call it, has almost quintupled in value.
 Others like to refer to bitcoin as gold 2.0, suggesting it functions as an asset that is likely to keep its value over time.
 Meanwhile, the number of ways to invest in bitcoin is growing rapidly, as is the number of bitcoin exchanges.
 All this underpins the notion that bitcoin is increasingly treated as a separate asset class.
-But what are its characteristics and how does it impact traditional investment portfolios holding equities and bonds?
+But what are its characteristics, and how does it impact traditional investment portfolios holding equities and bonds?

 Size

-To get an idea, I first looked at some general features of traditional asset classes, like size, risk and return.
+To get an idea, I first looked at some general features of traditional asset classes, like size, risk, and return.
 Let’s start with size.
-At a price of $5650 (source coinmarketcap.com) the ‘market cap’ of bitcoin equals roughly 94 billion USD (that's more than double the market cap since my last bitcoin update in July).
+At a price of $5,650 (source coinmarketcap.com) the ‘market cap’ of bitcoin equals roughly 94 billion USD (that's more than double the market cap since my last bitcoin update in July).
 Roughly $100 billion is an impressive number by any standard.
 Only a few listed S&P 500 Index companies managed to grow this large.
 But that is on an individual company level.
-As as asset class, bitcoin remains relatively small number compared to the market cap of traditional asset classes.
+As an asset class, bitcoin remains relatively small number compared to the market cap of traditional asset classes.

-This is shown in the graph below, which is derived from the (well-recommended) research by Doeswijk, Lam and Swinkels (2014) on the value of the global multi-asset market portfolio.
+This is shown in the graph below, which is derived from the (well-recommended) research by Doeswijk, Lam, and Swinkels (2014) on the value of the global multi-asset market portfolio.
 The chart shows the investable market capitalization for all major asset classes.
-For example, the total market value of global equities, ultimo 2016, was approximately $42 trillion (or 42 000 billion).
+For example, the total market value of global equities, ultimo 2016, was approximately $42 trillion (or 42,000 billion).
 With the MSCI All Countries World Index up 17% in U.S. dollars this year, the current market cap should be roughly $49 trillion (leaving the effect of IPOs and delistings aside.)
 This means that the market cap of equities is more than 500(!) times bigger than that of bitcoin.

 (By the way, gold, which is not included in the global multi-asset market portfolio, has an estimated market cap of around $7.8 trillion, more than 83 times than that of bitcoin.)